Paracetamol56/E428/README.md

 ## Description

 2D platform game that follows the adventures of Glucose, a corn syrup skinny slime trying to escape from a food factory.
-Along his way, Glucose will meet antagonists who will help him in his task and protagonists who try to kill him.
+Along his way, Glucose will meet protagonists who will help him in his task and antagonists who try to kill him.
+Will he succeed to escape from this unhealthy place ?